 Too low of levels of serotonin can also make you want to eat more refined carbohydrates.
-And even can cause you to overeat, this can lead to you becoming overweight.
+It can lead you to overeat, and can make you gain weight.
 To keep this from happening, eat enough protein in your diet and stay with the complex carbohydrates.

 Serotonin: : Importance and Its Functions

 Serotonin, more technically 5-hydroxytryptamine (5-HT) is a monoamine neurotransmitter synthesized by enterochromaffin cells in the alimentary canal.
-Its functioning predominately contribute to regulation of appetite, mood and sleep.
+Its functioning predominately contributes to the regulation of appetite, mood and sleep.

 Roughly 90% of the body’s total serotonin is located in the gut area.
 It facilitates the gut-brain communication essentially signaling the hypothalamus (A basal part of the brain governing autonomic nervous system) with satiety memos.

 Enterochromaffin cells synthesize serotonin from tryptophan, an amino acid and release to blood stream where it is absorbed and stored by blood platelets.
 Therefore, serotonin serves as a vasoconstrictor agent facilitating blood clotting.